 1:9 Scale (approx. 8")

-This scale is pretty much exclusive to the Mego toy company's World's Greatest Heroes line of 8" action figures that ruled the toy aisles in the late '70s and early '80s.
+This scale is pretty much exclusive to the Mego toy company's World's Greatest Heroes line of eight-inch action figures that ruled the toy aisles in the late '70s and early '80s.
 Other toy companies were quick to follow, such as Ideal with their famous monsters and Evel Knievel lines.
-This size became so popular, in fact, that G.I.
+This size became so popular that G.I.
 Joe himself shrunk down to this size (although a petroleum shortage needed to make plastic didn't help, either).

 1:10 Scale (approx. 7")